Sevilay01/Sevilay01/README.md

 - 👋 Hi, I’m @Sevilay01
 - 👀 I’m interested in cybersecurity and game development.
 - 🌱 I’m currently learning C++.
-- 💞️ I’m looking to collaborate on game developing.
+- 💞️ I’m looking to collaborate on cybersecurity.
 - 📫 How to reach me sevilaycelik829@gmail.com

 <!---